As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 The Citi Custom Cash is the best gas card offering 5% off your top spending category.
 When used exclusively at gas stations, you will get 5% back on up to $500 of gas per billing cycle (dropping to 1% on gas spent over $500).
 Also, note this card can be used in several different ways, but this is the best to maximize fuel savings.

-Similarly, Discover card is offering 5% back at gas stations from July to September 2023 as part of their quarterly savings program.
+Similarly, Discover card typically offers 5% back at gas stations during one quarter of the year as part of their quarterly savings program.

-The Chase Freedom Flex card also has gas stations as a 5% category in the 3rd quarter of 2023.
+The Chase Freedom Flex card also usually has gas stations as a 5% category during one quarter.

 NOTE: The categories for 2024 for the two above credit cards have not been announced, but past years indicate each of these credit cards will feature 5% back at gas stations for at least one quarter of 2024.